cboettig/labnotebook/_layouts/README.md

 Layouts
 -------

 A collection of layouts for various pages in the notebook.

 ## Common layouts

 * `post` is the standard layout for posts.
 Provides a span 7, offset 1 column and a span 4 sidebar
 * `page` is the standard layout for pages.
 Provides a span8, offset 1 single column.
-* `project` is the layout for project pages, with a project navbar (hardcoded) (including ../research.md)

 ## Scaffold layouts